Google I/O 2023: the “make more money on Android” round-up

 - The metrics by which you measure success are also limited.
 Google’s tool bases statistical significance against cumulative revenue, and you can also get a breakdown against a small number of further metrics, like buyer ratio and ARPPU.

-If you’re interested in running pricing experiments, you might also like to check out RevenueCat Experiments.
+If you’re interested in running pricing experiments with your subscription products, you might like to check out RevenueCat Experiments.
 We allow you to run experiments across a host of pricing variables (and, with a bit of coding, changes to paywall design and copy).
 We also allow you to measure success against 18 different metrics and, by default, we show realized LTV, which should be the standard measure of success for your experiments.

 Plus, of particular note, with RevenueCat Experiments you can run your tests across multiple platforms.

-Currently, the most detailed documentation you can find on Google’s pricing experiments is in their new Play Academy course.
+You can find more details about Google’s price experiments in their documentation and Play Academy Course.
 And if you wish to explore the topic further, you can read our guide to price testing for mobile apps.

 What you need to know about… Google Play Billing Library 5 & 6

 Google announced that Play Billing Library 6 is now available to be integrated.

 Unlike the significant changes that were introduced with v5 (see our overview for a reminder), not too much has changed in v6.
 But the most important reminder of all is the deprecation timeline: v4 will be deprecated on November 1st this year.
 This means that unless you’ve upgraded to v5, post-November you will not be able to release a new app version to the Play Store.
 All versions of the Billing Library will follow a two-year deprecation cycle, so v5 will deprecate in 2024, v6 in 2025, and so on.